 - i) What does the service entail?

 - ii) Who provides the service?

 - iii) How often does each youth receive the service? (i.e., hours)

 - iv) For how long does each youth receive the service?

-- ) What services are provided to youth by your agency?
+- v) What services are provided to youth by your agency?

-- i) Meeting with youth one on one?
+- vi) Meeting with youth one on one?

-- ii) Helping youth establish goals?
+- vii) Helping youth establish goals?

-- iii) Helping youth when they are having an emergency?
+- viii) Helping youth when they are having an emergency?

-- iv) Helping youth find stable housing?
+- ix) Helping youth find stable housing?

-- v) Providing financial support to youth?
+- x) Providing financial support to youth?

-- vi) Organizing roundtables or meetings with others to support youth in achieving their goals?
+- xi) Organizing roundtables or meetings with others to support youth in achieving their goals?

-- vii) Connecting youth with other services and supports?
+- xii) Connecting youth with other services and supports?

-- viii) Other services?
+- xiii) Other services?